 It’s like trying to imagine what problems you might come up with when going on holiday vs actually going to the airport, customs, finding your seat in an aeroplane.
 Especially if you’ve never actually flown a particular airline or been to a particular holiday destination.

-As a designer, you’ll always lack the understanding of how things will be used in the real world because I or you haven’t embedded yourself in the real world when designing your solution.
+As a designer, you’ll always lack the understanding of how things will be used in the real world because you haven’t embedded yourself in the real world when designing your solution.